GET TO KNOW ME

-I trained as a performer and have always been drawn to stories with heart, breath and that leave me seeing the world in a different way.
-I believe passionately in future-proofing the industry by designing pathways that are transparent, accessible and structurally imaginative, particularly for artists whose voices are underrepresented within existing cultural systems.
+I trained as a performer and have always been drawn to stories that leave me seeing the world in a different way.
+I believe passionately in future-proofing the industry by designing pathways that are accessible, particularly for artists whose voices are underrepresented within existing cultural systems.

 I am the co-founder of Blank Space Collective Ltd and am represented by Seen Talent Management.